An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Conclusion

 \section{Conclusion}

-We proposed \gopa, a protocol to privately compute averages over the values of many users. \gopa satisfies differential privacy, can match the utility of the trusted curator setting, and is robust to malicious parties.
-It can be readily used in distributed and federated ML \cite{Jayaraman2018,kairouz2019advances} as an alternative to more costly secure aggregation schemes.
-In future work, we would like to extend the scope of our approach beyond averaging, e.g. to robust aggregation rules for distributed SGD \cite{Blanchard2017} and to $U$-statistics \cite{Bell2020a}.
-A promising direction is to combine \gopa with the functional mechanism \cite{functional_mech}.
+We proposed \gopa, a protocol to privately compute averages over the values of many users. \gopa satisfies DP, can nearly match the utility of a trusted curator, and is robust to malicious parties.
+It can be used in distributed and federated ML \cite{Jayaraman2018,kairouz2019advances} in place of more costly secure aggregation schemes.
+In future work, we plan to provide efficient implementations, to integrate our approach in complete ML systems, and to exploit scaling to reduce the cost per average.
+We think that our work is also relevant beyond averaging, e.g. in the context of robust aggregation for distributed SGD \cite{Blanchard2017} and for computing pairwise statistics \cite{Bell2020a}.